to the episode

 Although your child may require special care or services, they may not need to attend a specialized school.
 Inclusion programs allow all children, with or without special needs, to learn in the same environment with the services and support they need to be successful.
 Children may receive assistance in these settings.
 Some characteristics of an inclusive environment that benefits all children include:

 - Age appropriate expectations – Adults are more likely to have developmentally appropriate expectations for a child with special needs in an integrated setting, which may help intellectual, physical, and social growth.

 - Understanding differences – Children learn to understand and accept each other’s individual differences.

 - Specialized instruction – Even though each child has different educational goals, child care providers and teachers make sure that their teaching methods meet the needs of each child.

 - Focusing on strengths and abilities, providing support when necessary.

 - Open communication – Child care providers and teachers communicate openly and regularly with parents and other professionals, making you meaningful participants in your child’s success.
 All professionals require your written, informed consent before sharing any confidential information regarding your child.

-Raising a child with special needs may be both challenging and rewarding, but remember that you are not alone.
+Raising a child with special needs may be both challenging and rewarding.
+Remember that you are not alone.
 You have many resources to help you learn more about your child’s special needs, including your child’s school, the state health department, and other parents.
 Ask questions and get the help you need to help your child.